J5827/prototype-test/README.md

 Iteration (C) - Course management
 ---------------------------------

-    1. A persistent library is integrated.
+    1. [DONE] A persistent library is integrated.
     2. A tutor can create a course.
        a) The tutor can set a name.
        b) The tutor can select a semester.